gammu/gammu/docs/develop/python/gammu.rst

       Sets callback function which is called whenever any (enabled) incoming event appears.
 Please note that you have to enable each event type by calling SetIncoming* functions.

-      @param Callback: callback function or None for disabling
+      :param Callback: callback function or None for disabling
-      @type Callback: function, it will get three params: StateMachine object, event type and it's data in dictionary
+      :type Callback: function, it will get three params: StateMachine object, event type and it's data in dictionary
-      @return: None
+      :return: None
-      @rtype: None
+      :rtype: None

    .. attribute:: StateMachine.SetIncomingSMS